jborzunova/ecfp-cluster-split/README.md

 **Notebook**

-The full clustering workflow and group-aware data splitting are demonstrated in the Jupyter notebook:
+The full clustering workflow and group-aware data splitting are demonstrated in the Jupyter notebook: 📘 ecfp_cluster_split.ipynb
-📘 ecfp_cluster_split.ipynb

 It includes:

     Molecular fingerprint generation (ECFP)

-    KMeans clustering

-    GroupKFold split that keeps clusters intact
+    Butina clustering algorithm, which is a form of hierarchical clustering specifically designed for chemical fingerprints using a distance (or similarity) threshold

     Visualization of clustering results

+    An example of GroupKFold split that keeps clusters intact

 **Visualization**